-As a Federally Funded Research and Development Center, NSO is NSF's central institution for support of ground-based solar astronomy in the United States.
-Headquartered on the campus of the University of Colorado, Boulder, NSO provides leadership to the global solar astronomy community through operations of the Daniel K. Inouye Solar Telescope (DKIST).
-DKIST is the largest and most advanced solar telescope on the planet, poised to answer fundamental questions in solar physics by providing transformative improvements over other ground-based facilities.
+As a Federally Funded Research and Development Center, NSO is NSF's central institution for support of ground-based solar astronomy.
+Headquartered on the campus of the University of Colorado, Boulder, NSO provides leadership to the global solar astronomy community through operations of the Daniel K. Inouye Solar Telescope (also known as DKIST or Inouye Telescope).
+This is the largest and most advanced solar telescope on the planet, poised to answer fundamental questions in solar physics by providing transformative improvements over other ground-based facilities.

 NSO also operates the NSO Integrated Synoptic Program (NISP), which consists of the Global Oscillations Network Group (GONG) facility and the Synoptic Long-term Investigations of the Sun (SOLIS) telescope.
 GONG is a coordinated worldwide network of six telescopes specifically designed to study solar oscillations and, more recently, to provide critical data products for the prediction of space weather.
+SOLIS, which was recently moved to a site co-located with Big Bear Observatory, adds complementary capabilities, including vector spectromagnetograms.
 NSO routinely provides detailed synoptic solar data from NISP for use by individual researchers and other government agencies through the NSO Digital Library.